Greece: The island of Andros – 4 nights

 Note that ferry transfers between the Athens port of Rafina and Andros, and between Andros and Mykonos (alternative airport) take 2-2½ hours.
 We advise you to discuss your flight plans with On Foot Holidays first.

-Walked by On Foot staff: Simon, Debbie and Mary
+Walked by On Foot staff: Simon, Debbie, Mary, Harriet, Heather and Aaron

 REVIEWS: For independent walker reviews of this route submitted to the Association of Independent Tour Operators visit AITO.com.